1851 Chilean revolution: End of the revolution

+On 8 January 1852, the Revolutionary forces of Copiapó were defeated in Linderos de Ramadilla by the Chilean army, ending the uprising in the provinces.

 Consequences of the Revolution

 After the failure of the Revolution, the government of Montt began a program of political persecution against the instigators of the uprisings, led by his minister Antonio Varas, which included arrests and deportations.
 Dozens of notable government opponents were driven into exile, including Arcos, Bilbao, Lastarria and Vicuña Mackenna.
-Thousands more had died in the fighting.
+Between 2,000 and 4,000 men had died in the fighting.

 A major rift developed within Chile's political opposition, dividing them into a group headed by Francisco Bilbao, who called for renewed armed revolution, and one headed by Aubrey, seeking a return to democracy by an institutional route.